-Election districts composed partially of unincorporated territory and partially of all or any part of a city may be established within a single county in any manner which is not contrary to lowa Code §49.3 and is mutually satisfactory to the board of supervisors and the city council of the city involved [lowa Code §49.6].
+Election districts composed partially of unincorporated territory and partially of all or any part of a city may be established within a single county in any manner which is not contrary to Iowa Code §49.3 and is mutually satisfactory to the board of supervisors and the city council of the city involved [Iowa Code §49.6].

-After the establishment of precincts the board of supervisors must number or name the precincts and cause the boundaries of each to be recorded in the records of the board of supervisors.
+After the establishment of precincts, the board of supervisors must number or name the precincts and cause the boundaries of each to be recorded in the records of the board of supervisors.
 Once each week for three consecutive weeks, notice of the boundaries and numbers or names of the precincts must be published in a newspaper of general circulation in the county, with the last notice published at least thirty days before the next general election.
-The precincts established shall not change except for in the manner provided by law.
-However, for any election other than primary, general, or any special election held under lowa Code §69.14, the county commissioner of elections may make changes as provided by lowa Code §49.11.
+The precincts established shall not change except for in the manner provided by law, however, the county commissioner of elections may make changes as provided by lowa Code §49.11.